 When Stranger Things hit big in 2016, it was the beginning of one of Netflix’s monster titles, a show that has helped define the streaming service in the minds of many.
 A top-tier series like this on a broadcast network would have turned into the next Friends or Seinfeld, running 10 years, easy.
 But streaming services don’t hand out those renewals in that way.
 (Most shows are lucky to land three seasons, tops.)
 Instead, they run the show a few seasons, conclude them before they go too far off the rails, and then, sometimes, start spinoffs.
 So, will there be a Stranger Things spinoff?
-Executive producer Shawn Levy hinted there are ideas in the works.
+Netflix’s co-CEO Ted Sarandos hinted there are ideas in the works.

 Spinoffs of popular titles have always been part of the television landscape, from The Jeffersons, which spun off of All In The Family, to Joey, the short-lived Friends follow-up.
 But streaming services, especially Netflix, have taken the idea to a new level.
 The Witcher, which has thus far only released one season, now has an animated movie, Night of the Wolf, and a prequel, Blood Origin, on the way, along with a second season.
 Bridgerton, likewise, already has a Queen Charlotte prequel in the works.
 Jupiter’s Legacy is skipping a second season and going straight to a new title from the same universe, Supercrooks.

-With spinoffs all the rage on streaming, it’s only natural that Stranger Things producers and showrunners are looking at their options, especially with rumors swirling that the series aims to end after Season 5.
+The Stranger Things producers and showrunners, including Shawn Levy, have also been looking at their options for expanding the series, especially with rumors swirling that the series aims to end after Season 5.

 Speaking to the press at a recent event, Levy confirmed that Netflix is very keen on the team coming up with spinoff ideas and putting them into production.
 “I’d say what’s been made clear is this is obviously a tentpole, arguably the tentpole franchise in the history of Netflix,” he said via Collider.
 “Obviously, certain other shows played key roles in their evolution, but Stranger Things with 196 million viewers over the time that we’ve been on the air, that’s a lot of households.
 And it’s unique in that Netflix service.”